Home โ€บ Destinations โ€บ Europe โ€บ Greece

 Armenistis Lighthouse

-Armenistis Lighthouse is situated close to Agios Stefanos village, in the north-western part of the island.
-The 19-meters-high octagonal tower was built in 1891 on the edge of a rock and it is still in operation.
+Armenistis Lighthouse is situated near the village of Agios Stefanos, in the north-western part of the island.
+The 19-meter-high octagonal tower was built in 1891 on the edge of a rock, and it is still in operation.

-The old lighthouse of Armenistis is operated by the Hellenic Navy’s Hydrographic Office.
+The Hellenic Navy’s Hydrographic Office operates the old lighthouse of Armenistis.
 It is a significant part of the rich maritime history of Mykonos.

 Because it is far from the main town, we recommend visiting the Armenistis lighthouse with a half-day guided tour from the Chora.
 You can also rent a car and tour the nearby beaches, such as Panormos, Ftelia and Agios Sostis beach.